telerik/xamarin-forms-docs/controls/combobox/combobox-searching.md

 <snippet id='combobox-searching-mode-viewmodel'/>

-Herre is how the control looks when searching is performed:
+Here is how the control looks when searching is performed:

 ![ComboBox Searching](images/combobox-searching.png)